Moira Stuart: Other projects

 On 2 June 2007, she hosted the BBC One topical news quiz show Have I Got News for You, and was well received by the public.
 The extended and uncut version of the programme (shown the following evening, 3 June 2007) revealed that, while making a spoof appeal for work, she fluffed her lines on a number of occasions but took it all with her traditional good humour.

 On 16 November 2007, she visited Mill Hill School in Ripley, Derbyshire, to officially open the new school building alongside Councillor Alan Charles from Derbyshire County Council.

 In 2008, 2009 and 2010, she appeared in a series of advertisements for HMRC promoting tax-return procedures.

 In March 2014, Stuart began hosting the Sunday late-night BBC Radio 2 programme Music Until Midnight, a slot that previously broadcast David Jacobs' long-running Easy listening programme until 2013.
-She alternates this Sunday-night slot with Oscar-winning songwriter Don Black.Gillian Reynolds, "Moira Stuart triumphs as Radio 2's chic presenter", The Telegraph, 12 March 2014.
+She alternates this Sunday-night slot with Oscar-winning songwriter Don Black.
 She has also presented music documentary series for Radio 2, including Strong and Sassy - Inspiring Women of Jazz (featuring Carmen McRae, Sarah Vaughan, Adelaide Hall, Anita O'Day and Lena Horne) and Jazz Guitar Greats.

 In July 2015, Stuart appeared on the television comedy panel show Would I Lie to You?
 (Series 9, Episode 1).

 In 2021, it was announced that she would dance with Aljaž Škorjanec in the Strictly Come Dancing Christmas Special, which was broadcast on Christmas Day.
 In 2022, she announced the terms and conditions for the Strictly Come Dancing Halloween Special.

-In November 2022, Stuart appeared as a guest presenter on Countdown, as part of the show's 40th birthday celebrations.
+In November 2022, Stuart appeared as a guest presenter on Countdown, as part of the Channel 4 show's 40th birthday celebrations.

+In September 2024, Stuart decided to speak out after she fell victim to a sophisticated bank scam, stating that it nearly cost her a fortune.